 Foods to avoid while on a Keto Diet

 Like there are certain foods you have to eat during a keto diet, there are some foods you must avoid.
-Carbs are strictly prohibited on the Keto Diet.
+For example, it strictly prohibited carbs on the Keto Diet.
 Therefore, any high-carb food should not be a part of your diet.
 This include:

 Bread and most bakery items are high in carbs.
 Therefore, you cannot eat them during your high-protein keto diet.
-Exclude things like white bread, whole-wheat bread, cookies, rolls, and crackers.
+Exclude white bread, whole-wheat bread, cookies, rolls, and crackers.

 You are not allowed to eat sugar or its items.
 It includes candies, maple syrup, ice cream, and coconut sugar.

-Don’t drink drinks like soda, juice, sports drinks, sweetened teas, etc.
+Don’t drink soda, juice, sports drinks, sweetened teas, etc.

 Pasta contains many carbs; thus, they cannot be a part of a keto diet.
 So, it would be best if you avoided spaghetti and noodles.